-An FHSA holder may appoint his or her spouse or common-law partner as the qualifying individual either in the FHSA account or in their will.

-If named as the successor holder, the surviving spouse or common-law partner could become the new holder of the FHSA immediately upon the death of the original holder.
-The successor must meet the FHSA qualifying individual eligibility criteria for the account to maintain its tax-exempt status.
-Inheriting the FHSA as successor would not impact the successor's FHSA contribution limits.
+You may appoint your spouse or commonlaw partner as the qualifying individual to take over your FHSA in the event of your death.
+This appointment can be made on the FHSA application or in your will.
+If named as the successor holder, your surviving spouse could become the new Holder of the FHSA immediately upon your death.
+In order to become the successor, your spouse must meet the qualifying individual eligibility criteria for the FHSA to maintain its tax-exempt status.
+Inheriting the FHSA as successor would not impact your spouse's FHSA contribution limits.

-The FHSA's account closure deadlines would fall under the closure requirements for the successor.
+The FHSA's account closure deadlines would be the same as those for the successor.

-The successor holder, after taking over ownership of the FHSA, can make qualifying withdrawals from that account and can also make new contributions to that account (subject to their own unused FHSA contribution room).
+After taking over ownership of the FHSA, the successor can manage the account the same way as the original owner, such as making qualifying withdrawals and new contributions (subject to their own unused FHSA contribution room).

-If the successor does not meet the FHSA eligibility requirements, they could direct the transfer of the inherited FHSA to an RRSP or RRIF in their name.
-Otherwise, the amount must be withdrawn on a taxable basis.
-Withdrawals will be taxed at source and the full amount will be reported on a tax information slip (T4) and included in the recipient's taxable income for the year.
+If the successor does not meet the FHSA eligibility requirements, they could transfer the inherited FHSA to an RRSP or RRIF in their name.
+Otherwise, the amount must be taken as a non-qualifying withdrawal.
+Non-qualifying withdrawals will be taxed at source and the full amount will be reported on a tax information slip (T4) and included in the recipient's taxable income for the year it was paid out.